MicrosoftDocs/azure-devops-docs/docs/pipelines/integrations/configure-pipelines-work-tracking.md

 ::: moniker range=">= azure-devops-2019"

-Prior to choosing your integration options, you should set up the release stages as described in [Release pipelines (Classic) overview](../release/index.md).
+Prior to choosing your integration options, you should set up the release stages as described in [Define your multi-stage continuous deployment (CD) pipeline](../../pipelines/release/define-multistage-release-process.md).

 1. Open **Options>Integrations** as describe in [Release integration options](#classic-release-options).